softdevca/mootranscode/README.md

 # mootranscode

-mootranscode replaces the uploaded version of video and audio files with transcoded versions that can play anywhere.
+Mootranscode provided local audio and video transcoding for Moodle.
+It replaces the uploaded version of video and audio files with transcoded versions that can play anywhere.
 This avoids students needing to be able to view every possible format, like requiring QuickTime for MOV files on Windows.

 The following conversions are currently done: